murtoncal/SB-open-data/README.md

-# StatsBomb Open Data Project - What Made the 03/04 Arsenal Invincibles Invincible?
+# StatsBomb Open Data Project - Are the 03/04 Arsenal Invincibles the Best Team Ever?

 ## Introduction

-This is a small exploratory project investigating the StatsBomb data for the 03/04 season, which is the season Arsenal went unbeaten, the only team ever to do so.
+This small project explores StatsBomb's data for the 03/04 season.
+In this season, Arsenal did not lose a single game, the only team ever to do so throughout a whole season.
+Therefore, some may say that this Arsenal team is the best to ever play in the Premier League, but do the statistics back this up?

 ## The Data

+The publically available data from StatsBomb consists of

 ## Exploratory Data Analysis